 - Final Fantasy Mystic Quest had a bug where the main character can cast Cure a few times on the endboss, Dark King to increase its HP over the maximum allowable value.
 The enemy's HP overflows back around to about -60,000, killing it instantly.
 Ironically, entering the battle at a low level makes this overflow easier.

-- Final Fantasy Legend characters had a visible cap of 999 on HP.
-However, human characters didn't get HP from levels or other internal stats; they got them from buying HP-increasing items.
-The items themselves were at least partially capped in their effectiveness (use enough and even the most powerful would only add 1hp) - but could increase the value well over 999.
+- Characters in The Final Fantasy Legend have a visible HP cap of 999.
+However, human characters don't get HP from levels or other internal stats; they get them from buying HP-increasing items.
+The items themselves are at least partially capped in their effectiveness (use enough and even the most powerful variety only adds 1 HP) — but can increase the value well over 999.

-- The DS remake (which completely overhauls the level system with a Stat Grinding system like the other SaGa games) uses your base stats as a human as the standard with a cap of 1999 HP and 99 for other stats, and other classes' stats are calculated as percentages of your human stats.
+- The DS remake completely overhauls the level system with a Stat Grinding system like the other SaGa games and uses your base stats as a human as the standard, with a cap of 1999 for HP and 99 for other stats.
+Other classes' stats are calculated as percentages of your human stats.
 For example, Beasts have 120% the HP of humans, so their HP can go up to 2399.
 They have 90% strength, so their max strength would be 89.
 These are only the base stat caps; they can be exceeded with equipment bonuses.

 - The various Infinity Engine games, excepting Icewind Dale II, kept to a number of caps based on the Advanced Dungeons & Dragons (2nd Edition) ruleset—for example, the maximum any ability score could reach regardless of magic items was 25, which was the absolute maximum the game allowed at the time, and then usually only by gods.
 In addition, there were artificial caps on the games to ensure a challenge—in Baldur's Gate your character could not exceed 161,000 experience points (enough to put any single-classed character to level 7 or higher, depending on class), and no game using the Infinity Engine allowed more than six permanent party members.
 (Icewind Dale II used a modified 3rd Edition ruleset, which had far less limits on characters, but still had a level cap of 30.)